andrewbaisden/blog-posts/notes/How to use ESLint and Prettier for code analysis and formatting.md

 Sometimes the linting does not work after making changes.
 To fix this in Visual Studio Code run the command **Shift+CMD+P** to Show the Command Palette and then search for **ESLint: Restart ESLint Server**.
 This should get the linting working properly in all files.

 Remember that you might need to restart the ESLint server every single time you add/remove rules or make changes.
-Otherwise the rules might not work and it could cause ESLint and Prettier to have conflicts.
+Otherwise, the rules might not work and it could cause ESLint and Prettier to have conflicts.

 ### ReactJS Setup

 The same setup works with other JavaScript frameworks like React.
 You just need to choose the appropriate settings.
 See the example below.

-Remember to select **JavaScript modules (import/export)** because thats what React uses and the code will run in the browser.
+Remember to select **JavaScript modules (import/export)** because that's what React uses and the code will run in the browser.

 ```shell
 npx create-react-app my-app